godmodelabs/dexter/README.md

 });
 ```

-This is just a sneak peak of the possibilities, for the full documentation see [Epoxy.js].
+This is just a sneak peak of the many possibilities, for the full documentation see [Epoxy.js].

 ### Templating
 If you want, you can use any templating engine beside the dynamic bindings mentioned above for static data.
-The dXView
-class provides a method called dXTemplateRenderer, which can be overwritten.
+dXView, the basic class of every Dexter view, provides a method called dXTemplateRenderer which can be overwritten.

 ```javascript
 define([